 Explore the pavilion and walk through a maze of orb weavers and their intricate webs, and hear stories from our Gallery Interpreters about these remarkable creatures as you wander around the Spider Den to see spiders in enclosed habitats.

 Spiders are some of the most amazing architects in the world – working with eight legs and some of the most high-performance building material known to man.
 Learn about the different designs and tactics each spider weaves with, and check out spectacular webs that range up to three meters in diameter.

-This is the largest species of orb weaving spider found in the US.
-Common in many of the Gulf states, this species can produce webs that are up to three feet in diameter.
-The silk that they use is one of the strongest biological fibers known to man – five times the tensile strength of steel.
+Largest species of orb weaving spider in the U.S. Their silk has a gold tint and is one of the strongest biological fibers known to humans, being five times the tensile strength of steel.